 If your cat’s wheezing is caused by asthma, Dr. Gibbons says you can take steps to reduce allergens and irritants in your living space by introducing HEPA filters and frequently dusting and cleaning.
 “Switching to a dust-free litter can also reduce episodes of coughing and wheezing for some cats,” Dr. Gibbons advises.

 Cat wheezing and cat coughing are similar.
 “Wheezing can be any noise from the respiratory tract (nose, throat, lungs),” Dr. Gibbons explains.
 “Coughing is more specific to the lungs and more commonly associated with asthma (allergic bronchitis) and less commonly with heartworm, lungworm, tumors in the lungs and, rarely, heart disease.”

 A cat who is coughing, or a cat who is wheezing and coughing, should also see a vet.

 Gabby makes another strange noise that my other cat, Merritt, does not.
-This sound doesn’t sound like the painful wheezing, but more of an annoyed snort.
+This noise doesn’t sound the same as that painful cat wheezing, but more of an annoyed snort.
 We’ve dubbed this the “hufflepuff” (though I’m not sure Gabby would be sorted into that Harry Potter house), since it sounds like a short huff or puff of air coming out of his nose.
 It’s an annoyed, grumpy “hrumph” sort of noise that makes Gabby sound like an old-timey aristocrat who noticed an uninvited street urchin at his fancy dinner party.
 But, usually, he just makes this noise when I pick him up after I’ve caught him exploring our unfinished basement again.

 Thumbnail: Photography ©Анатолий Тушенцов | Thinkstock.